rspamd/rspamd.com/doc/modules/rbl.md

 }
 ```

-To define a specific map for these rules one can use the following syntax
+To define a specific map for these rules, the following syntax can be used:

 ~~~ucl
 # local.d/rbl.conf